fabiobazurto/googleformr/README.md

 DEMO
 =======

-\code{googleformr} comes pre-loaded with a Open-Source Thanksgiving Google Form to demo on; read more about it [here](https://medium.com/@data_steve/open-source-a-way-of-giving-thanks-9d7962a4518b#.fdcefvfsb).
+**googleformr** comes pre-loaded with a Open-Source Thanksgiving Google Form to demo on; read more about it [here](https://medium.com/@data_steve/open-source-a-way-of-giving-thanks-9d7962a4518b#.fdcefvfsb).

 ```r
 googleformr::why_R_u_thankful("") # <- your thanksgiving goes here